 Application has to be completed by the France-based production and is given to a production company registered in France for a joint production with a production company registered abroad.

-• For projects from certain countries (list available from the CNC / Institut francais), a minimum of 25% of the support granted has to be spent for the shoot in the other country/ies.
-There is no need to have any financing in place, ACM can be the first brick to a project.
-Films with a final cost of over €2,500,000 will need to obtain the French qualification (“agrément du CNC”), implying that they have to be produced in compliance with a coproduction agreement between France and another country (or within the framework of the European convention for coproduction in case of a European multilateral coproduction between at least 3 European countries).
+- There is no need to have any financing in place, ACM can be the first brick to a project.
+Films with a final cost of over €2,500,000 will need to obtain the French qualification (“agrément du CNC”) with a minimum of 20 points on the financial support scale for foreign-initiated films and 25 points for French-initiated films, implying that they have to be produced in compliance with a coproduction agreement between France and another country (or within the framework of the European convention for coproduction in case of a European multilateral coproduction between at least 3 European countries).

 Colleges and procedures

-Support is granted as a joined decision by the two entities (Institut Français and CNC) after consultation of the ACM committee.
-The committee is made up of two subcommittees: one dedicated to first and second films and the other to projects driven by more confirmed film directors.
+Support is granted as a joined decision by the two entities (Institut Français and CNC) after consultation of the ACM committees.
+One committee is dedicated to first and second films, the second committee is dedicated to projects driven by more confirmed film directors, and the third committee is dedicated to post-production support.

 Applicants have to register online via the CNC website.
 Applications must include, amongst other, the following documents: a copy of the script and director’s and producer’s notes in French, an estimate, the coproduction contract, financing plan, a proof of rights ownership.